aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/chartarea/_index.md

 ```

-Sets the display mode of the background
+Sets the display mode of the background.
+This property is only valid in Excel 2003 or earlier versions.

 See [BackgroundMode](../../com.aspose.cells/backgroundmode).

 **Remarks**

 NOTE: This member is now obsolete.
-Instead, please use ChartFrame.BackgroundMode property.
-This property will be removed 12 months later since JANUARY 2012.
+Instead, please use ChartFrame.Area.FillFormat.FillType property.
+For example, If you need to set the BackgroundMode to Opaque, you can use the following code: Area.FillFormat.FillType = FillType.Solid; Area.FillFormat.SolidFill.Color = Color.Red; This property will be removed 12 months later since JANUARY 2012.
 Aspose apologizes for any inconvenience you may have experienced.

 **Parameters:**
 | Parameter | Type | Description |